PhD Program Overview

 There is one required in-person research workshop each year, held for one week in San José, California, typically in late July or early August.
 Students are responsible for their own travel and lodging costs for the annual research workshop.
 Students are also required to attend monthly virtual meetings and a virtual residency typically held in March each year.

-Each student works with co-supervisors, at least one from the SJSU School of Information and one from Manchester Met.
+Each post-graduate researcher works with co-supervisors, at least one from the SJSU School of Information and one from Manchester Met.
 Senior faculty members work closely together to develop an approach that ensures quality research work and appropriate mentoring in the early years of doctoral supervision in this unique international collaboration.

 Timeline and Annual Milestones

-Each student must achieve the following milestones during the Gateway PhD program.
+Each post-graduate researcher must achieve the following milestones during the Gateway PhD program.
 Below is a typical timeline from start to completion of the PhD degree.

 Initial Project Review: 3 months